Application deadline for Editor-in-Chief is February 29, 2020.

-The Sheaf is now accepting applications for all editorial staff positions for the 2019-20 year.
-Come learn about how the Sheaf operates on a day-to-day basis and learn how you can get paid and published for your creative work while you’re in school.
+The Sheaf is now accepting applications for all editorial staff positions for the 2020-21s year.
+You are encouraged to get in touch with current editors to learn about how the Sheaf operates on a day-to-day basis and learn how you can get paid and published for your creative work while you’re in school.

-All sessions will be held in the Sheaf office located in the Memorial Union Building in Room 108 (the ground floor in the same building as Louis’).
+The Sheaf office is located in the Memorial Union Building in Room 108 (the ground floor in the same building as Louis’).

 Positions are open to all undergraduate students.